EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 -----------------
-### 2.0 STARTING THE WEBSERVER
+### 2. STARTING THE WEBSERVER
 -----------------

 Once you have powered on your system, you can start the LabEmbryoCam (LEC) webserver by double clicking the icon on the desktop or in the Activities panel:

 IMAGE REQ.

-A terminal window will automatically open followed by the FireFox browser with the webserver loaded.
+A terminal window will automatically open followed by the browser with the webserver loaded.
 We can now proceed with getting the hardware set up for running an experiment.